alexanderfache6/traffic-accident-weather-analysis/docs/README.md

 | 41 | 42 | 43 | 44 | 45 | 46 | 47 | 48 | 49 |
 | Station | Stop | Traffic_Calming | Traffic_Signal | Turning_Loop | Sunrise_Sunset | Civil_Twilight | Nautical_Twilight | Astronomical_Twilight |

 ### [US Weather Events](https://www.kaggle.com/sobhanmoosavi/us-weather-events)

+# Approach

+- Why do you think your approach can effectively solve your problem?
+- What is new in your approach?

 # Modules